 She previously chaired the Communication Committee of the School of Public Health and Information Sciences at the University of Louisville and chaired the KCIW Multidisciplinary Treatment team.

-She is the elected Jefferson Region Representative of the Kentucky Psychological Association (KPA) and is also a member of their Communication Committee.
+She has served as the Jefferson Region Representative and is now the elected President (2020-2022) of the Kentucky Psychological Association.
 She holds the Health Service Provider (HSP) distinction by the Kentucky Board of Examiners of Psychology and the National Register of Health Service Psychologists.

 Dr. Buehner's areas of clinical focus include corrections, family court-involved therapy and assessment, military psychology, women's issues, and trauma-informed care.
 She performs forensic assessment and evaluation and provides Expert Witness Testimony for Shelton Forensic Solutions.